-We apply for patents covering our products and technologies and uses thereof, as we deem appropriate, however we may fail to apply for patents on important products and technologies in a timely fashion or at all, or we may fail to apply for patents in potentially relevant jurisdictions.
-We have eight pending United States utility patent applications and two patents which expire between 2030 and 2031 related to methods that are used in the Afirma diagnostic and one pending United States utility patent application relating to our lung disease product under development.
+We apply for and in-license patents covering our products and technologies and uses thereof, as we deem appropriate, however we may fail to apply for patents on important products and technologies in a timely fashion or at all, or we may fail to apply for patents in potentially relevant jurisdictions.
+We have four granted utility patents which expire between 2030 and 2033 related to methods that are used in the Afirma diagnostic platform, in addition to seven pending United States utility patent applications.
+Some of these United States utility patent applications have pending foreign counterparts.
+We also exclusively licensed intellectual property including rights to two pending United States utility patent applications, in the thyroid space.
+We have two pending patent applications (a foreign application and a United States utility application) related to our lung disease product under development.
+Any patents granted from these applications will expire in 2034.
 It is possible that none of our pending patent applications will result in issued patents in a timely fashion or at all, and even if patents are granted, they may not provide a basis for intellectual property protection of commercially viable products, may not provide us with any competitive advantages, or may be challenged and invalidated by third parties.
 It is possible that others will design around our current or future patented technologies.
 We may not be successful in defending any challenges made against our patents or patent applications.
 Any successful third-party challenge to our patents could result in the unenforceability or invalidity of such patents and increased competition to our business.
 The outcome of patent litigation can be uncertain and any attempt by us to enforce our patent rights against others may not be successful, or, if successful, may take substantial time and result in substantial cost, and may divert our efforts and attention from other aspects of our business.